 Be able to articulate how values can impact OD practice

-Understand how to handle a conflict of values in the Dialogic Learning Group
+Plan a response and negotiate a resolution to a conflict of values in the Dialogic Learning Group

-Be able to demonstrate in practice the use of influencing techniques
+Demonstrate, in practice, the use of influencing techniques

 This module explores the different dimensions of organisational consulting in the analysis, design and delivery of development interventions within an organisation.
 Learners will use their own experience and that of their DLG to reflect on their own practice, develop their consulting style and mitigate unconscious bias in complex consultancy.
 At the end of this module, you will: